jakim54/Awesome-Reactive-Programming-Swift/README.md

-# Awesome-Reactive-Programming-Swift
+# Awesome Reactive Programming in Swift
-A collection of frameworks, talks and resources about reactive programming in Swift
+A **curated** collection of frameworks, talks and resources about reactive programming in Swift

 ### Flags

 * :blue_book:: Suggested to beginners and newcomers
 * :godmode:: Suggested to advanced reactive programmers
-* :trollface:: Fun and/or
+* :trollface:: PEGI 16

 ## Frameworks